hotwired-laravel/turbo-laravel/README.md

 }
 ```

-This will automatically propagate your model changes to this model's channel following the convention of using the model's FQCN using a dotted notation suffixed with the model ID.
-To follow our Comment example, the changes would broadcast to the channel: `App.Models.Comment.{id}` (assuming the FQCN is `App\\Models\\Comment`).
+This will automatically propagate changes of this model to its desired channels following the convention of using the model's FQCN using a dotted notation suffixed with the model ID.
+To follow our `App\\Models\\Comment` example, the changes would broadcast to the channel named: `App.Models.Comment.{id}` (the name of the wildcard is not enforced, you can use whatever you want, but we'll use the model's ID as its value).
 You can pick only the events you want to broadcast.

-If you want to control the channel you're broadcasting to, maybe passing it to a related model, or send it out to a couple different related models, you can also do like so:
+If you want to control the channel you're broadcasting to, maybe passing it to a related model, or send it out to a couple different related models, you can also do it like so:

 ```php
 use Tonysm\TurboLaravel\Events\TurboStreamModelCreated;